Breaking Down the Bears' 2025 Passing Game by Route

 Moore’s distribution is the most balanced of anyone on the roster.
 Out (15%), post (15%), hitch/curl (14%), screen (14%), in (12%).
 He’s being used as a full-tree receiver, which makes sense given his experience and route-running ability.

-But balance doesn’t mean production.
+Balance doesn’t mean production, though.
 Moore’s overall PFF grade dropped to 73.5, a steep fall from the 89.0 he earned in his first year with the Bears.
 His receiving grade (72.8) tells the same story.
 The green catch rates on slants and crossers are real, but those are low-volume routes.
 On the concepts that make up the bulk of his work, he’s middling.
-His post catch rate is red, which tracks with Caleb’s EPA on posts, so that’s not entirely a Moore problem.
-Still, Moore went from being the clear WR1 to being a trade candidate this offseason, and the route tree data explains part of why: he’s running everything, excelling at nothing.
+His post catch rate is red, which tracks with Caleb’s EPA on posts, so that’s not entirely on Moore.
+Still, he went from being the clear WR1 to being a trade candidate this offseason, and the route tree data explains part of why: he’s running everything, excelling at nothing.

 Luther Burden (74 targets)

-Don’t let the route tree fool you.
-Burden’s target distribution looks limited, with hitch/curl (21.6%) and screen (21.6%) accounting for nearly half his work.
+Burden’s target distribution looks limited on paper, with hitch/curl (21.6%) and screen (21.6%) accounting for nearly half his work.
 But what he did with those targets was historic.
 His 2.23 yards per route run ranked in the top seven rookie WR seasons since PFF started tracking in 2011.
 He led the team in YAC per reception (7.0) and forced missed tackles.
-This wasn’t a guy running screens and falling down.
+He wasn’t just running screens and falling down.
 He was creating after the catch at an elite level.

-The route tree is narrow by design, not by limitation.
+The route tree is narrow by design.
 The coaching staff funneled targets to Burden on concepts where Caleb is most comfortable (quick game, screens) and Burden turned that volume into one of the best rookie receiving seasons in recent memory.
 The post usage (10.8%) at an orange catch rate hints at room to grow.
-If the Bears expand his route tree in year two, the production ceiling gets scary.
+If the Bears expand his route tree in year two, the production ceiling gets interesting.

 Loveland was the best rookie in football.
-That’s not hyperbole.
 PFF graded him at 85.3 overall, the highest mark for any rookie regardless of position.
 His 86.2 receiving grade was second among all tight ends in the league.
 He played 818 snaps and led the team in WAR.
 As a rookie.

 His route tree shows why.
 Loveland operates in the intermediate space where Caleb has historically struggled, but the catch rates are green where it counts.
 Crossers, screens, intermediate digs: the routes that require a reliable target over the middle.
-That’s exactly what he is.
-The Bears’ post and in-route EPA problems look a lot less scary when you realize Loveland is the answer, not the WRs.
-Funnel those intermediate targets to a tight end with elite hands and a 85+ PFF grade instead of forcing them to receivers running contested routes downfield.
+The Bears’ post and in-route EPA problems look a lot less concerning when you realize Loveland is the answer to that gap.
+Funnel those intermediate targets to a tight end with elite hands and an 85+ PFF grade instead of forcing them to receivers running contested routes downfield.
 The coaching staff clearly figured this out as the season went on.

-2. Odunze’s usage doesn’t match his production.
+Odunze’s usage is the biggest mismatch.
 He’s running the hardest routes at the highest volume with the worst catch rates.
-Either the coaching staff adjusts his route tree to play to his strengths, or they need Caleb to improve his anticipation on posts and corners.
+Either the coaching staff adjusts his tree to play to his strengths, or Caleb needs to improve his anticipation on posts and corners.
+Probably both.

-5. Loveland is the most important piece of this passing game.
-The highest-graded rookie in the NFL fills the intermediate gap that Caleb’s EPA data says is the biggest problem.
-That’s not a coincidence.
+And then there’s Loveland.
+The highest-graded rookie in the NFL, filling the exact intermediate gap that Caleb’s EPA data says is the biggest problem.
+That’s the most important piece of this whole offense going into 2026.

 Data from the 2025 NFL season via nflverse.